redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/user-guides/marathon.md

 ## Port detection

-Traefik also attempts to determine the right port (which is a [non-trivial matter in Marathon](https://mesosphere.github.io/marathon/docs/ports.html)).
+Traefik also attempts to determine the right port (which is a [non-trivial matter in Marathon](https://mesosphere.github.io/marathon/docs/ports.html)) from the following sources:
-Following is the order by which Traefik tries to identify the port (the first one that yields a positive result will be used):

-1. A arbitrary port specified through the `traefik.http.services.serviceName.loadbalancer.server.port=8080`
+1. An arbitrary port specified through label `traefik.http.services.serviceName.loadbalancer.server.port=8080`
-1. The task port (possibly indexed through the `traefik.http.services.serviceName.loadbalancer.server.port=index:0` label, otherwise the first one).
+1. The task port.
-1. The port from the application's `portDefinitions` field (possibly indexed through the `traefik.http.services.serviceName.loadbalancer.server.port=index:0` label, otherwise the first one).
+1. The port from the application's `portDefinitions` field.
-1. The port from the application's `ipAddressPerTask` field (possibly indexed through the `traefik.http.services.serviceName.loadbalancer.server.port=index:0` label, otherwise the first one).
+1. The port from the application's `ipAddressPerTask` field.

+### Port label syntax

+To select a port, you can either

+- specify the port directly: `traefik.http.services.serviceName.loadbalancer.server.port=8080`
+- specify a port index: `traefik.http.services.serviceName.loadbalancer.server.port=index:0`
+- specify a port name: `traefik.http.services.serviceName.loadbalancer.server.port=name:http`
+- otherwise the first one is selected.

 ## Achieving high availability